RESEARCH STARTER

 Perspective and Prospects

 The rapid increase in the number of heart transplantations performed worldwide is attributable to specialized medical care and to numerous advances in knowledge regarding surgery, tissue preservation, immunology, and infectious disease.
 The extraordinary degree of success since the 1970s has enabled many patients who have undergone heart transplantation to live longer and more independent lives.
 Tremendous strides have been made in diagnosing rejection and developing immunosuppressive medications, and the development of several new antirejection drugs is anticipated soon.
-New techniques for diagnosing rejection candidates without the performance of a heart biopsy will be a major focus of future research, as will increasing access to donor organs.
+New techniques for diagnosing rejection candidates without the performance of a heart biopsy will be a major focus of future research, as well as increasing access to donor organs.
 A better understanding of the immune system may give doctors greater success in transplanting organs from other species (a procedure called a xenograft) instead of human organs, though there had been limited success by the 2020s.
+On January 7, 2022, the medical community recorded the first successful transplant of a genetically modified pig's heart into a human.
+However, the patient passed away a little over two months later.
 Ongoing research will continue to focus on identifying risk factors for heart disease—such as high blood cholesterol and abnormal lipid subfractions, high blood pressure, diabetes mellitus, family history, and cigarette smoking—as early as possible to delay reaching the point at which heart transplantation is necessary.

 Bibliography